ananace/personal-charts/charts/peertube/README.md

     helm install peertube ananace-charts/peertube --set config.serverName=videos.example.com,config.admin.email=admin@example.com,config.mail.hostname=smtp.example.com

+If your storage class supports RWX (ReadWriteMany) storage, it's strongly recommended to use it for peertube, to avoid downtime on upgrades.

+    helm install ... --set config.persistence.accessModes[0]=ReadWriteMany

 ### Live-streaming / RTMP

 For the live-streaming functionality to work, you will need to make sure your ingress forwards TCP connections on the RTMP port.
 (1935 by default)